-Under certain circumstances, personal property may be transferred to the decedent’s successors without having to go through a formal probate court process.
-Under California’s Probate Code section 13100-13116, the successors in interest may file Probate Form 13100 Affidavit for the Collection of Personal Property, also referred to as a Small Estate Affidavit, with the person or institution which has custody of the property.
+Under certain circumstances, personal property may be transferred to the decedent’s successors without a formal in-court probate.
+Under California’s Probate Code Section 13100-13116, successors in interest may file probate form 13100 affidavit for the collection of personal property, also known as a small estate affidavit, with the person or institution which has custody of the property:

-Excluding the property described in Section 13050, if the gross value of the decedent’s real and personal property in this state does not exceed $166,250 and if 40 days have elapsed since the death of the decedent, the successor of the decedent may, without procuring letters of administration or awaiting probate of the will, do any of the following with respect to one or more particular items of property:
+Excluding property described in Section 13050, if the gross value of the decedent’s real and personal property in California does not exceed $166,250 and if 40 days have elapsed since the decedent’s death, the successor may, without procuring letters of administration or awaiting probate of the will, do any of the following with respect to one or more particular items of property:

-The probate form 13100 affidavit allows a formal request to be made for the property to be delivered or transferred to the successor.
-Read on to learn more about when you can use Probate Form 13100 or other alternatives for small estates, and how A People’s Choice can help you.
+The probate form 13100 affidavit allows for a formal request of property to be delivered or transferred to the successor.
+Read on to learn more about when you can use probate form 13100 or other alternatives for small estates, and how A People’s Choice can help.

 Small Estate Personal Property Overview

 Personal property refers to any type of property that is not real estate.
 This includes jewelry, automobiles, bank accounts, stocks, bonds, and household goods.
-Such property can be collected by using the probate form 13100 affidavit for the transfer of personal property of $166,250 or less.
-This amount was increased from $166,250 effective January 1, 2020.
+Successors may inherit such property using probate form 13100 affidavit for the transfer of personal property of $166,250 or less.

-Before completing the affidavit, you should perform an assessment to make sure it is appropriate to do so.
-For example, the affidavit can only be filed 40 days after the decedent’s death.
-No pending or former administrative proceedings must have been conducted for the decedent’s estate.
-Most importantly, the value of the estate (personal property) cannot exceed $166,250.
-If more than one successor is entitled to receive the decedent’s personal property, all beneficiaries must sign the affidavit identifying the property.
+Before completing the affidavit, you should perform an assessment to ensure it is appropriate to do so.
+For example, you can only file the affidavit 40 days after the decedent’s death.
+Also, no pending or former administrative proceedings must have been conducted for the decedent’s estate.
+Most importantly, the value of the estate cannot exceed $166,250.
+If more than one successor is entitled to receive the decedent’s personal property, all beneficiaries must sign the affidavit identifying that property.

 The 13100 affidavit must be accompanied by the following documents:

-- The identity of the person signing the affidavit such as a driver’s license or passport
+- the identity of the person signing the affidavit, such as a driver’s license or passport; and

-This documentation must be presented to each person or institution that holds the personal property.
+You must present this documentation to each person or institution that holds the personal property.